Five Tips to Help Frogs and Toads in Your Yard

 Amphibians are on the menu for many other wildlife species, so make sure to offer plenty of cover and hiding places from potential predators (including kids and pets).
 Again, the best way to offer cover is to eliminate lawn areas in favor of densely planted beds of native wildflowers, groundcovers, ferns, and shrubs.
 You can also create small brush piles or put out a “toad abode” as hiding places.

-Frogs and toad lay their eggs in clean bodies of standing water with lots of natural vegetation.
+Frogs and toads lay their eggs in clean bodies of standing water with lots of natural vegetation.
 A garden pond can be the perfect place for them to breed.
 Even if you don’t have space to add a pond for breeding amphibians, a simple birdbath placed right on ground level can be a great water feature for moisture-loving amphibians.

 Fight to protect local natural areas, especially wetlands.
 Many species can be bolstered and supported by “backyard habitats” but if all the surrounding natural area is paved over and developed, most species will decline regardless of what we do in our yards.